Thongsbridge: Politics

-Thongsbridge is part of the Colne Valley constituency, which has been represented by Jason McCartney (Conservative) since 2019.
-He also represented the area between 2010 and 2017.
-The constituency was previously represented by Thelma Walker (Labour) from 2017 to 2019. and before that by Kali Mountford (Labour, 1997–2010).
+Thongsbridge is part of the Colne Valley constituency, which has been represented by Jason McCartney (Conservative) since 2019; he also represented the area between 2010 and 2017.
+The constituency was previously represented by Thelma Walker (Labour) from 2017 to 2019 and by Kali Mountford (Labour) from 1997 to 2010.

 At a local level, the village is part of the Holme Valley South Ward which has 3 councillors who represent the area at Kirklees Council.
 The Metropolitan District Council is responsible for all aspects of local services and policy, including planning, transport, roads (except trunk roads and motorways), public rights of way, education, social services and libraries.
-The 3 Holme Valley South Councillors are currently Donald Firth (Conservative), Kenneth Sims (Conservative) and Nigel Patrick (Conservative).
+The three Holme Valley South Councillors are currently Donald Firth (Conservative), Moses Crook (Labour & Co-operative) and Paul Davies (Labour).

 Surrounding villages

-The village of Thongsbridge is adjacent to the town of Holmfirth and is also surrounded by several villages.
-These neighbouring settlements include:- Netherthong, Honley, Brockholes, New Mill, and Wooldale.
+Thongsbridge is adjacent to the town of Holmfirth and is also surrounded by several villages, including: Netherthong, Honley, Brockholes, New Mill and Wooldale.